DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ### New Class Definition

 Above we have defined a new class, but we must define components of the class, and some function that will use that class to make it useful.
-If you looked at the reference page for **Msf::Exploit**  linked earlier you may have noticed there are many characteristic of the module that we can define.
+If you looked at the reference page for **Msf::Exploit**  linked earlier you may have noticed there are many characteristics of the module that we can define.
 But we will be focusing on the few necessary ones to describe the module and make it work.

 #### Ranking
 The first thing that we can include in the module is a <a href="https://docs.metasploit.com/docs/using-metasploit/intermediate/exploit-ranking.html">threat ranking</a>, there are several different rankings defined and they tell us ***how severe the exploit is***.